pecheny/ExtendingUnityEditor/Readme.md

 3. Fence (1)
 4. Fence (2)

-In this case you may want to group objecs by part before first whitespace or "(" character.
+In this case you may want to group objects by part before first whitespace or "(" character.
 Open "02-EditorScriptingBasics.unity" scene, select objects and call "Window/Distribute items by name" menu item.

 ### Distribute objects in space